TheKidCoder/activerecord-class-cache/README.md

 You can then use this like `Model.cache_key` which will return the MD5 sum of the maximum updated_at timestamp plus the count of records in that model's table.

 I use this method in a few small areas in a project like so:

     Rails.cache.fetch ['admin', 'products', Product.cache_key] do
       ....
     end

-I recommend that you use this sparingly as it is NOT an efficient way of caching!
+I recommend that you use this sparingly as it is NOT an efficient way of cache expiration!

 ## Installation